+Interviewer:

-Interviewer: Hal, you have an enormous responsibility on this mission, in many ways maybe the greatest responsibility of any single mission element.
-You're the brain and central nervous system of the ship [...]
-[Biological metaphors used to describe Hal.
-The mission is organized by government such that Hal is more trusted and important than human crew members]
+Hal, you have an enormous responsibility on this mission, in many ways maybe the greatest responsibility of any single mission element.
+You're the brain and central nervous system of the ship [. . .]
+[Biological metaphors used to describe ever made.

-- Hal: Let me put it this way Mr Amer, the 9000 series is the most reliable computer ever made.
 No 9000 computer has ever made a mistake, or distorted information.
 We are all, by any practical definition of the words, foolproof and incapable of error.
-[Hal is better at his tasks than the human crew; there is a division of labor] - Interviewer: Hall, despite your enormous intellect, are you ever frustrated by your dependence on people to carry out actions?
-[Hal is obligate to human crew] - Hal: Not in the slightest bit.
+[Hal is better at his tasks than the human crew; there is a division of labor]

+Hal.
+The mission is organized by government such that Hal is more trusted and important than human crew members ence on people to carry out actions?
+[Hal is obligate to human crew]

+Hal: Let me put it this way Mr Amer, the 9000 series is the most reliable computer tionship with Dr Poole and Dr Bowman. [positive relationship between humans and AI] [. . .]

+Interviewer: Hall, despite your enormous intellect, are you ever frustrated by your depend-

+Hal: Not in the slightest bit.
 I enjoy working with people.
-I have a stimulating relationship with Dr Poole and DrBowman. [positive relationship between humans and AI] [...]
+I have a stimulating rela-

-Interviewer: Dr Poole, what's it like living for the better part of a year in close proximity with Hal?
+Interviewer: Dr Poole, what's it like living for the better part of a year in close proximity with ber of the crew.

-Poole: Well it's pretty close to what you said about him earlier, he's just like a 6th member of the crew.
 You very quickly get adjusted to the idea that he talks.
-You think of him really just as another person [mutualism as symbiotic relationship: humans and AI working together to meet goal].
+You think of him really just as another person [mutualism as symbiotic relationship:

+Hal?

+Poole: Well it's pretty close to what you said about him earlier, he's just like a 6th memhumans and AI working together to meet goal].

 We then structured interpretations around an extended metaphor by mapping our insights onto biological symbiosis concepts to capture the range of human-AI imaginaries.
-Although the resulting metaphors may not be stated literally in the movies, we derived them through a process of 'allegorical interpretation' (Xavier, 2004: 337) that integrates plot, related tropes, and the symbiosis metaphor.
-We are aware that the interpretation of movies can extend beyond the narrative and character plot lines, to include music, direction, and the emotional response of audiences (Biehl, 2023), and so although our interpretation and theorization is based on stories as sociotechnical imaginaries (Jasanoff and Kim, 2015), or multiple organizational case studies (Buchanan and Hällgren, 2019), this inevitably includes our own emotional responses to how the movies were constructed.
+Although the resulting metaphors may not be stated literally in the movies, we derived them through a process of "allegorical interpretation" (Xavier, 2004: 337) that integrates plot, related tropes, and the symbiosis metaphor.
+We are aware that the interpretation of movies can extend beyond the narrative and character plot lines, to include music, direction, and the emotional response of audiences (Biehl, 2023), and so although our interpretation and theorization is based on stories as STIs (Jasanoff and Kim, 2015), or multiple organizational case studies (Buchanan and Hällgren, 2019), this inevitably includes our own emotional responses to how the movies were constructed.
 We therefore discussed differences in experience between the research team to arrive at an agreed interpretation.
 Like Buchanan and Hällgren's (2019) reading of Day of the Dead, which presents only one of several possible interpretations of leadership, we use these movies to debate possible human-AI relationships, inviting readers to open their imagination to alternative scenarios.

-Findings: Human-AI imaginaries and symbiosis
+Findings: Human-Al imaginaries and symbiosis